stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 3.1: Establish and Maintain a Data Management Process
+## Safeguard 3.1: Establish and Maintain a Data Management Process

 **Dependencies:** None